mojaloop/documentation/discussions/workbench.md

 **Lab:**
 - A lab is a place you go to run experiments
 - We run experiments in order to learn, and test our assumptions
+  - For example, a DFSP can set up and run an _experiment_ where they send and receive Quotes
 - A single lab combines multiple workbenches together in one place

 **Simulator:**